Home

 You Will Not Come Out Unscathed!

 In one way or another, you will become injured or sore.
 Maybe just a blister or three.
 Maybe a sore hip, a lost toenail or much worse.
-Something will start to hurt at some point and make you ask yourself, “what am I doing here?”.
+Somethingwill start to hurt at some point and make you ask yourself, “what am I doing here?”.
 Barring a painful injury, you'll soon hear an elk bugle or see sign and remember your mission!

 Do it yourself elk hunting is an endurance test.
 You don’t want to "fail" the test so far from help.
 See our discussion of physical preparation of your body for hunting.
+You can limit the potential for injury and discomfort greatly, if you know how.
+Be sure to check out the experienced discussions in our BackCountry Hunting pages here.

 (Have you ever been hurt while hunting in the back country?)